 Following are some of the ways in which we might invite these stories into being:

-Telling your story within the pages of a book through the images and words you include is a deeply satisfying way to express yourself and connect with your own deep wisdom.
-Your journal will become a creative companion – a sacred vessel and visual container for your thoughts and feelings, a place to empty out and be filled again with all the experiences and stories that make up the ordinary and not-so-ordinary moments of your day.
+Telling your story within the pages of a book is a deeply satisfying way to express yourself, and when you create a book/journal from start to finish, you form a relationship with it from the very beginning.
+It will become your creative companion – a sacred vessel and visual container for your thoughts and feelings, words and images – a place to empty out and be filled again with all the experiences and stories that make up the ordinary and not-so-ordinary moments of your day.

 As a way of knowing,